-5.19 Parish and town councils, both within and adjacent to the application site, have an important role to play in the planning process and can often be the focus of putting forward local concerns to the planning authority.
+5.19 Parish councils, town councils (and where relevant parish meetings and neighbourhood forums) both within and adjacent to the application site, have an important role to play in the planning process and can often be the focus of putting forward local concerns to the planning authority.
 They can also help identify hard to reach groups who might wish to be consulted on a certain issue.
 They can help identify suitable locations, such as parish/community halls, local libraries, public houses and post offices, for displaying additional planning documents, plans and other information, such as leaflets and posters, while also advising of suitable venues for holding public meetings and exhibitions.
 The County Council will continue to build on its existing relationships with them to make their role, and use of resources, more effective.